Hitting Times in Markov Chains with Restart and their Application to Network Centrality: Numerical examples and application

 and Thus, the left hand side of (\ref{eq:poptex2}) is a monotone function decreasing from zero to minus infinity.
 Consequently, the unique solution of equation (\ref{eq:poptex2}) is the global minimizer of $1/(p\alpha_1^r)$.
 The equation (\ref{eq:poptex2}) can be transformed to the polynomial equation

 Consider the case of large $r$.
-This is a so-called case of singular perturbation, as the small parameter $1/r^2$ is in front of the largest degree term, Avrachenkov {\it et al.} \cite{AFH13}, Baumg\"{a}rtel \cite{B85}.
+This is a so-called case of singular perturbation, as the small parameter $1/r^2$ is in front of the largest degree term, \cite{AFH13}, \cite{B85}.
 It is not difficult to see that for large values of $r$, the equation has one real root that can be expanded as

 and two complex roots that move to infinity as $r \to \infty$.
 By substituting the series (\ref{eq:poptseries}) into the polynomial equation, we can identify the terms $c_i, i=1,2,...$.
 Thus, we obtain